apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-query-data.refetch">`props.data.refetch()`</h3>

-Forces your component to re-execute the query you defined in the `graphql()` function.
+Forces your component to refetch the query you defined in the `graphql()` function.
 This method is helpful when you want to reload the data in your component, or retry a fetch after an error.

 `data.refetch` returns a promise that resolves with the new data fetched from your API once the query has finished executing.
 The promise will reject if the query failed.